 Similar to the last one.
 Rather than for the space around your table, this is for the space at your table.
 This isn’t a grade school cafeteria where you are all shoved on a table trying to scarf down your food.
 So, give your family and guests enough room to sit comfortably at their seat and not be curious which water is theirs because they are all so close together.

-This rule can be broken and techinically still look good, but use your best judgement when it comes to proportions between your chair and dining table and don’t make the chairs too tall for the size of the table.
+This rule can be broken and technically still look good, but use your best judgment when it comes to proportions between your chair and dining table and don’t make the chairs too tall for the size of the table.

 RULE: Allow at least 36″ from the edge of your table to the edge of the rug.
 The average dining table will need a rug that’s at least 8′ wide.
 This let’s gives you room to pull out your chairs without falling off the rug.

 Not every dining room needs a rug, but if you do have one make sure there is plenty of room to pull the chairs in and out without having the chair half on and half off the rug.

 RULE: Give at least 12″ between the rug and wall if you have the space.